Basic Formatting

 The What-You-See-Is-What-You-Get (WYSIWYG) text editor gives you the ability to format your content and add links/media.
 This text editor is available on most text areas around the site.

-In most cases, the easiest way to change the text style is to select the text first and then to select one or more of the buttons on the editor toolbar.
-These can be used in conjunction with each other or other buttons on the toolbar.
+In most cases, the easiest way to go about editing is to write the content first, select specific text and then choose from one or more of the toolbar's buttons.
+Several buttons can be used together.

 Lists